Phil Hubbard

 Philip Gregory Hubbard (born December 13, 1956) is an American former professional basketball player and coach.
 He won a gold medal in the 1976 Summer Olympics and after graduating from the University of Michigan, played for the Detroit Pistons and Cleveland Cavaliers of the National Basketball Association (NBA) from 1979 to 1989.
-Hubbard later served as an assistant coach for the Washington Wizards from 2003–2009 and as the head coach of the Los Angeles D-Fenders in 2014–15.
+Hubbard later served as an assistant coach for the Washington Wizards from 2003 to 2009 and as the head coach of the Los Angeles D-Fenders in 2014–15.

 High school career

 Hubbard played high school basketball at Canton McKinley High School in Canton, Ohio.
 He was named Ohio player of the year in 1975 while at McKinley.

 College career

 He played college basketball for the Michigan Wolverines under Coach Johnny Orr.

 As a freshman at Michigan, he helped lead the Wolverines to the 1976 NCAA Championship Game against Indiana University.
 Hubbard averaged 15.1 points and 11.0 rebounds, playing alongside Rickey Green as the Wolverines had the second-place finish at the 1976 NCAA Championship.

 Hubbard was an All-American in 1977, leading the Wolverines (26–4) to the Big Ten championship.
 Hubbard averaged 19.5 points and 13.0 rebounds.
 His 389 total rebounds in the 1976–77 season remains the single season record at Michigan.

 A serious knee injury, suffered in the World University Games, required surgery and forced Hubbard to miss his entire junior year at Michigan, The knee injury would affect the rest of his career.

 In 88 career games at Michigan (1975–1979), Hubbard averaged a double-double of 16.5 points and 11.1 rebounds on 53% shooting from the floor and 63% from the line.